-*But was afraid to write about until I had data to back me up.
+*But was afraid to write about without data to back me up.
 This is first post in the series.

 The League of American Bicyclists released their research on women and bicycling last week in a brief report titled Women on a Roll.
 The report compiles survey and other data from a variety of sources throughout the United States on when, where, why, and how women are riding bicycles (or not).
 The good news is that women overwhelmingly like bicycling and more women are riding, with evidence from the report like: